wearvr/pico-vr-unity-sdk-instructions/docs/pico-goblin-buttons-hummingbird-controller.md

-# Pico Goblin headset and Hummingbird controller buttons
+# Pico Neo and Pico Goblin headset and controller buttons

 Once you have [installed the Pico VR Unity SDK](/docs/pico-vr-unity-sdk-installation.md), you can begin to bind to button events from the headset and Hummingbird controller.